 6 Reasons Men Say No to Sex

-Are you getting turned down in the bedroom?
-Don't worry, it's not about you.
+If you’re getting turned down in the bedroom, chances are it’s not about you.
 Here are six reasons your partner might not be having sex, and what you can do about them.

 “When a man gets to be over 40, his testosterone levels begin to